PranjalGupta2199/Lan-Chat/README.md

 # Lan-Chat
-A chat application for Local Area Network
+A Chat Application for users connected by a Local Area Network